xiaogit00/cheatsheets/machineLearning.md

 ### Estimators
 Class used to manage estimation and decoding of model.
 Can be used to discretization.

-### sklearn preprocessing
-Useful for changing raw feature vectors into representation more suitable for classification or regression.

-`from sklearn import preprocessing`

-### On the idea of standardization and normalization
+### Standardization and normalization
+Standardization
-Standardization - rescaling features so they have properties of standard normal distribution with mean of 0 and SD of 1.
+- rescaling features so they have properties of standard normal distribution with mean of 0 and SD of 1.
+- Feature scaling through standardization (or z-score normalization) can be an important preprocessing step for ML algos.
+- If a feature has a v large relative variance, it might end up dominating the estimator, and not learn well from other features.

+Normalization
+- scaling individual samples to have unit norm, independent of distribution of the samples.

+Standardization is feature-wise operation; Normalization is sample-wise operation.